georgemarrows/SpringExpts/README.md

 # Outline plan
 - DONE shell / walking skeleton for requests (hardcoded data) + integration tests
 - DONE CI/CD using Github Actions
-- notes on patterns for financial applications (accounts / transactions)
+- DONE notes on patterns for financial applications (accounts / transactions)
-- flesh out domain model + unit/integration tests
+- DONE flesh out domain model + unit/integration tests
 - (maybe) simple UI
 - (maybe) separate services
 - (maybe) report coverage to Codecov

-# Todos
+# Challenges

+## Retrospective
+1. Learning (the beginnings of) Spring here was tricky.
+It's a big beast.
+Their getting started info is useful, but then there's a giant leap to their Javadoc, which is thin and not at all oriented around how to use it.
+Fortunately [Baeldung](https://www.baeldung.com/) does a good job of stepping in.
+StackOverflow is very helpful too.
+2. I learnt even less of DDD, and definitely only at the "tactical" code level. ("Strategic"/"tactical" terminology from [this article](https://dev.to/peholmst/tactical-domain-driven-design-17dp).)
+I'm beginning to get a sense of "why DDD?" at the level of code, and it's obvious that the clean domain models could be very useful.
+But issues like aggregates are still a mystery.

+   It's interesting to compare the mutable DDD domain model with the immutable model suggested in [Boundaries](https://www.destroyallsoftware.com/talks/boundaries) by Gary Bernhardt.
+Immutable objects can be a lot easier to understand.
+The overall structure is pretty similar otherwise, both being careful to separate the communications technology from the internal domain model.

+   Don't get DDD-obsessed: [this](https://lorenzo-dee.blogspot.com/2016/10/architectural-layers-and-modeling.html) is a useful corrective.
+CRUD is the right solution for many subsystems.

+3. Turning to the code, I'm not happy about how services & repositories are a bit tangled, with eg `CustomerService` talking to `AccountRepository` as well as `CustomerRepository`.
+I doubtless need to understand the use of aggregates better.

+4. Good to see a couple of shortcuts in modern Java:
+   - Using `record` for easy de/serialising of JSON in controllers, or returning multiple results from a method
+   - AssertJ's `extracting` makes some asserts much more readable

+## Open issues
+1. Code is probably insufficiently commented.
+I'm not a fan of large swathes of comments doc'ing the simple or obvious, and none of the code here is at all algorithmically complicated or contains hidden gotchas or important cross-references.
+Those are the kind of things I would document.

+2. I've baked in `InMemoryAccountRepository`, which should be switchable for a persistent, database-backed repository.
+I haven't spent time yet figuring out how to use Spring DI to do that.
+There's likely to be a few knock-ons on services and perhaps the domain model too.
+   - As a side effect of not integrating with a database or ORM, I'm not yet sure how to make `CustomerService.createAccount()` transactional.
+Pretty important!

+3. I don't yet understand how DDD's aggregates would handle unbounded data like transactions for an account.

+4. Money comes from nowhere!
+What account should be debited when the customer's new account is credited.
+This made me realise I don't know how banks track money flowing into their business.
+That's why `Transaction.dummyFromAccountId` exists.

+## Resolved
-- RESOLVED (Security) Spring leaks a lot of internal implementation information if you post data in the wrong format (eg no body) - how to turn this off?
+- (Security) Spring leaks a lot of internal implementation information if you post data in the wrong format (eg no body) - how to turn this off?
   - Looks like it's a dev env thing.
 Doesn't leak info when running under integration tests.
-- Figure out how to use Spring DI to replace InMemoryAccountRepository with one backed by a database when in production

-# Tech notes
+# Background reading

 ## Spring